josephnwachukwu/Front-End-Dev-Guidelines/README.md

-# Front End Dev Guidelines 2018

-## Front End Development Guidelines and Best Practices
+# Front End Development Guidelines and Best Practices 2018

 ## Introduction

+This document contains the guidelines and best practices for a front-end web development team.
+It was created by compiling the most common best practices among the best development firms spanning many industry and company sizes.

 ### Goals